-The termination of the DROP can be lump-sum payment, direct rollover into eligible retirement plan or partial lump-sum payment which is a combination of the lump-sum payment and direct rollover.
-At October 1, 2018, there were 193 DROP participants.

-As of September 30, 2019, the Plan held \$23,426,862 pursuant to DROP benefits payable.
+At the conclusion of the member's DROP, the Retirement Services Department distributes the total accumulated DROP benefits via lump-sum payment, direct rollover into eligible retirement plan, or partial lump-sum payment which is a combination of the lump-sum payment and direct rollover.
+As of October 1, 2019, there were 193 DROP participants.
+As of September 30, 2021, the Plan held \$20,693,000 in DROP benefits payable.

+Death Benefits

-Death Benefits If an employee were to die prior to normal retirement, his beneficiary would receive benefits payable as provided in the Plan including various payment options elected by the employee prior to death.
+If an employee were to die prior to normal retirement, his beneficiary would receive benefits payable as provided in the Plan including various payment options elected by the employee prior to death.

-- If the employee has less than ten years under Plan A or B or five years under Plan C of credited service, the employee will be entitled to his or her contributions to the Plan. - If the employee has more than ten years under Plan A or B or five years under Plan C of credited service, the benefit received is actuarially equivalent to 50% of the benefit the employee would have received on the date of death.
-The percentage of the benefit payment increases to 75% if the employee is age 50.
+- If the employee has less than ten years under Plan A or B or five years under Plan C of credited service, the designated beneficiary is entitled to his or her contributions to the Plan. - If the employee has more than ten years under Plan A or B or five years under Plan C of credited service the spouse, or where there is no spouse, the eligible dependent(s) of the employee receive a monthly retirement benefit that is the actuarial equivalent of 50% of what the employee would have received upon retirement on the date of death.
+If the employee had attained age fifty, this monthly retirement benefit increases to the actuarial equivalent of 75% of what the employee would have received upon retirement on the date of death.

+Disability Benefits

-Disability Benefits There are no disability benefits available.
+There are no disability benefits available.

-5. Funding Requirements Contributions - City Ordinance No. 5287 section 23.1.1 grants the authority to establish and modify the contribution requirements of the City and active plan members to the City Commission.
+5. Funding Requirements - City Ordinance No. 5287 section 23.1.1 grants the authority to establish and modify the contribution requirements of the City and active plan members to the City Commission.
 The Plan is subject to periodic review by an independent actuary.
 The City obtains an annual review by an independent actuary utilizing census data covering both retired and active plan members and balance sheet data regarding net position of the Plan based on an effective date of October 1 with the report being issued within 6 months of the fiscal year.
 This review is used to determine the required funding level upon which the City bases its annual contribution to the Employees' Pension and Retirement System for the budget year commencing after the issuance of that report.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.
-Any changes to the actuarially determined contribution rate is shared on a 1.4 to 1.00 ratio between the City and the participants of the Plan (cost sharing).
+Any changes to the actuarially determined contribution rate is shared on a 1.40 to 1.00 ratio between the City and the participants of the Plan (cost sharing).
 The City is required to contribute at least quarterly to the fund in an amount equal to the required city contribution as shown by the applicable actuarial valuation system.
-The actuarial experience 0.36 and the Amortization Payment on UAAL (0.05) are added to the prior Contribution Rate of 19.75%, plus Change in Cost Sharing (0.11), Change in Normal Cost Rate (0.05) and actuarial experience from DROP variable interest rate option (.22) to calculate the current year Contribution Rate of 19.68%.
-For the year ended September 30, 2019, the City contributed \$15,783,779, and the employees contributed \$7,755,783, including buybacks.